Requires the Department of Environmental Services to give a person 30 days to remedy a pollution violation before imposing a fine.

 Should NH invest more in water infrastructure?

 The NHDES is working to set levels for PFAS contamination in drinking water, with their recommendations due by January.
-They are accepting public comments on the issue through November 9th, either in writing or at three public information sessions.
+They were accepting public comments on the issue through November 9th, either in writing or at three public information sessions.

 CONTACT ELECTED OFFICIALS »